dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 ### Why we are paying you

-Sitting in a meeting room with Rachel, responsibl marketing.
+Sitting in a meeting room with Rachel, responsible for marketing.
 Last week the marketing department had air a TV advertisement which caused a spike of usage on company's web site.
-At the same time there were scheduled delpoyments running so the site visitors had some blips.
-This was the setup, the conversation went somehow like this:
+At the same time there were scheduled deployments running so the site visitors had some blips.
+This was the set-up, the conversation went somehow like this:

 **Rachel**: We will air more TV advertisements in the following weeks in those dates, will that be OK?
 **Me**: Sure, can I ask why did we choose to go on TV?